solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Create a Logic App (Optional)

-This step has already been done for you, but if you'd like to create the logic app from scratch the steps are provided here.
+This step has already been done for you, but if you would like to create the logic app from scratch the steps are provided here.

 -   Select **Blank template**